foxihd/hugo-brewm/README.md

 This theme is released under the MIT License.

-[^1]: This theme requires browsers from 2016 or newer since it utilizes WOFF2 fonts, CSS variables, and `calc()` functions.
-For optimal security and user experience, please ensure your browser is up to date as support for older browsers is not guaranteed.
+[^1]: This theme is intended for browsers from 2016 or later and does not support Internet Explorer.